Matrix-product state approach to the generalized nuclear pairing Hamiltonian

 \subsection{Entanglement entropy}

-Equation~(\ref{eq:MPS}) is exact if the matrices are not truncated; in order to represent an {\it arbitrary state}, exponentially large matrices of size up to $D^{L/2}$ are necessary.
+Equation~(\ref{eq:MPS}) is exact if the matrices are not truncated; in order to represent an arbitrary state, exponentially large matrices of size up to $D^{L/2}$ are necessary.
 At the heart of the DMRG algorithm lies the observation that a large class of {\it physical states} can in fact be expressed by matrices of a much smaller size $\chi \ll D^{L/2}$ (called the `bond dimension') without introducing much error.
 The value $\chi$ is a measure of the number of variational parameters that are used to represent the wavefunction.
 It is also a measure of the numerical effort, since the largest matrix that must be handled is of size $\chi\times\chi$.
-The maximal value that can be treated in typical DMRG calculations is $\chi\sim 10^4$.

 The reason why many physical states can be efficiently represented by an MPS is related to the notion of entanglement.
 To quantify this, one divides the chain into two parts A and B and integrates out part B, resulting in a mixed state: